Docy Child

 Using A Compliance Automation Tool

-With a compliance automation tool such as TrustOps, you simply upload your business stack, sit back, and watch as the tool auto-generates controls, tests, and policies, each mapped to the appropriate ISO 9001 clause or control.
+With a compliance automation tool such as TrustOps, you simply upload your business stack, and the tool auto-generates controls, tests, and policies, each mapped to the appropriate ISO 9001 clause or control.

-Once your mapping is complete, you’ll need to compare what you have with what the standard requires, and find where your gaps are.
-You’ll then use this gap analysis to help add and implement specific processes, documentation, and controls.
-Your gaps are now your to-do list.
+Once your mapping is complete, you can compare what you have with what the standard requires and find where your gaps are.
+This gap analysis helps add and implement specific processes, documentation, and controls.
+Your gaps are now on your to-do list.

 Step 3: Implementing a Management Review Program

 When it comes to ISO 9001, senior management has a tremendous amount of responsibility.
-If you thought you could simply hire a dedicated team and take a step back, you will be disappointed.
-In fact, clause 9.3 explicitly states: senior management shall review the organization’s Quality Management System at planned intervals to ensure its continuing suitability, adequacy, and effectiveness.
+Clause 9.3 explicitly states: Senior management shall review the organization’s Quality Management System at planned intervals to ensure its continued suitability, adequacy, and effectiveness.

 ISO 9001 also requires the implementation of a management review team.
-This team should be composed of senior management, and reviews should take place often enough to ensure that the QMS continues to be effective.
-Additionally, these meetings must conform to specific guidelines: they must occur on a predefined, periodic basis; meeting notes and action items must be recorded; specific agenda items must be discussed.
+This team should be composed of senior management and should review the QMS often enough to ensure that it continues to be effective.
+Additionally, these meetings must conform to specific guidelines: they must occur on a predefined, periodic basis; meeting notes and action items must be recorded; and specific agenda items must be discussed.

 Step 4: Adopt Controls

-Your to-do list will quickly become overwhelmed with documents and controls that you need to have in place.
+Your to-do list will quickly become flooded with documents and controls that you need to have in place.

-Throughout this process, you should be gathering evidence to show that you are accurately compliant with all relevant controls, writing or amending policies, and documenting procedures that explain how certain controls are satisfied.
+Throughout this process, you need to gather evidence to show that you are accurately compliant with all relevant controls by writing or amending policies and documenting procedures that explain how certain controls are satisfied.

 Step 5: Conducting an Internal Audit

-One of the biggest pain points for companies preparing for an ISO 9001 audit is meeting the requirement for clause 9.2.
-This clause requires that the organization conduct internal audits, to provide information on whether the QMS both conforms to the organization’s own requirements for its QMS (9.2) as well as conforms to the requirements of the standard (9.2).
+One of the biggest challenges for organizations preparing for an ISO 9001 audit is meeting the requirement for clause 9.2.
+This clause requires that the organization conduct internal audits to provide information on the organization’s own requirements for its QMS (9.2a) and conform to the requirements of the standard (9.2b).

 In order to fulfill these requirements, an independent and objective auditor must conduct internal audits at (frequent) planned intervals, and any issues or non-conformities must be tracked, documented, analyzed, and remediated.

-Some companies choose to instead hire an external consultant.
+Some organizations choose to hire external consultants.
 This can be a good option, as long as the consultant is competent and has unrestricted access to records and personnel to perform their review without issues.

 The Audit

 The ISO certification obtained after stage 3 (read the process section above for further details) is valid for three years.
-However, it is a requirement that annually, an ISO ‘surveillance’ audit is performed to continually reassess conformance of your QMS.
+However, it is a requirement that, annually, an ISO ‘surveillance’ audit be performed to continually reassess the conformance of your QMS.

 Join the conversation